The importance of Proper Tree Identification: How to Know whether a Tree is protected

 What happens if I carry out work on a tree that is protected without permission?

-If you work on a protected tree without the proper permits, you could be facing massive fines or even prison.
+If you work on a tree that is protected without obtaining the necessary permissions, you could face massive fines or even prison.

-Can I contest a TPO or preservation order?
+Can I appeal to a TPO and/or preservation order?

-Can I remove a protected tree?
+Can I cut down a tree that is protected tree?

 Conclusion